pmemoli/Wave-and-Spring-simulator/README.md

 TODO (Some time in the future):
 Add the possibility of perfectly elastic collisions and gravity.
 Change the position of the masses during the "prepare" menu.
 Save configurations.
+Set initial velocity for masses.